 This bargaining position was re-emphasised by Fabio Colasanti, deputy to Reding, in a follow-up communication to the ERG which took place after a meeting between both parties in January 2007.
-The political carrot for the ERG presented here was the possibility of taking over regulatory control for the enforcement of the 'article 7' procedure (relating to the Commission's limited veto powers in the ECRF decisions on the existence of Significant Market Power in designated telecommunications markets) or, more specifically, a proposed modified form to include remedies.
+The political carrot for the ERG presented here was the possibility of taking over regulatory control for the enforcement of the 'article 7' procedure or, more specifically, a proposed modified form to include remedies.
 This would also clearly have dissolved the brewing discontent over the Commission's desire to extend involvement here.
 The less politically involved alternative was also presented, namely that the ERG undertake such work in an advisory capacity only (Colasanti 2007) leaving the consequent regulatory enforcement duties to the Commission, something more akin to the current role of the ERG.
-Somewhat boldly, the Commission, in this communication, also raised the possibility of the new regulatory body assuming some responsibility for communications content regulation, this justified on the basis of the move in this direction made by some NRAs (ibid), giving a strong flavour of the ambitious mood the it appeared to be in.
+Somewhat boldly, the Commission, in this communication, also raised the possibility of the new regulatory body assuming some responsibility for communications content regulation, this justified on the basis of the move in this direction made by some NRAs (ibid), giving a strong flavour of the ambitious mood the Commission appeared to be in.

 In late February 2007, the ERG provided a detailed position on the Commission's proposals expressing outright opposition to the use of a 'veto as a formal oversight mechanism' (Viola 2007: annex 2, p1) contained in both of the institutional options presented to it by the Commission.
-Instead, it put forward a much more limited - though unrealistic - development of the Article 7 provisions into a 'more streamlined and targeted approach' (Viola 2007: annex 2, p2).
-Here, after 2010, NRAs could provide market reviews to the ERG which it would scrutinise, though only at the request of an NRA or the Commission, or its own self-initiative.
+Instead, it put forward a much more limited development of the so-called current Article 7 provisions (relating to the Commission's veto over SMP matters) into a 'more streamlined and targeted approach' (Viola 2007: annex 2, p2).
+Here, after 2010, NRAs would provide market reviews to the ERG which it would scrutinise, though only at the request of an NRA or the Commission, or its own self-initiative.
 In fact, consideration of Article 7 issues, it argued, would become the exception rather than the rule.
 This was justified on the rather dubious assumption that by then "consistency" will become less and less of an issue' (ibid).
 The ERG was more amenable to extending its powers in respect of 'a regulatory "coordination" function, rather than on article 7' (Viola 2007: annex 2, p3).
-It appeared not to be averse to the enhancement of its remit, though it did not want its institutional status changed in the process from fundamentally 'intergovernmental' to 'supranational'.